adityasurve-arch/pernod-consumer-platform/README.md

 Pernod has surveys, scanner data, and consultants.
 They don't have a way to watch a 20 year old in Paris or Lisbon or Vienna actually choose a brand, in real money, at the moment they choose it.
 That's the gap this project is about.

----

-## Why I built it instead of just applying

-I applied to Pernod eight times.
-Got rejected each time.
-The standard advice is: tailor your CV harder, write better cover letters, pass the ATS, hope someone reads it among the two hundred other applications.

-I got tired of that.
-I'm not a Pernod analyst, I'm not from the spirits industry, and I'm not going to out-credential the people they actually shortlist.
-But I am the customer they want to understand.
-So I sat down with that perspective and built what I'd want to see if I were them.

-This project is the result.
-It's a working prototype of a data infrastructure that would let Pernod see, week by week, what students like me are actually choosing, not what we say in surveys.

----

 ## How it would actually work